Transit-Oriented Development: Learning from International Case Studies (2020)

 - Read reviews: If you’re thinking about buying the book or using it in your course, these reviews will be helpful.

-My edited volume on Canadian planning for Oxford University Press Canada is designed for instructors who teach or study planning in Canada, and for anyone with an interest in urban studies, human geography, or sustainable development.
-Canadian planners have done innovative work responding to our unique populations and governance structures.
-This book introduces undergraduate students to planning through the use of case studies focusing on Canadian cities and regions.
+Published by Oxford University Press Canada, the book is designed for instructors who teach or study planning in Canada, and for anyone with an interest in urban studies, human geography, or sustainable development.
+It introduces undergraduate students to planning through the use of case studies focusing on Canadian cities and regions.
 It gives students an understanding of how projects/policies/programs are initiated, developed, and implemented.
 Contributors from academic/research institutions and from planning practice (public, private, and non-profit sectors) have presented cases to trigger discussions among students.
 Cases are organized by the following areas, with some cases crossing sub-disciplines: community development and social planning, urban form and public health, natural resource management, housing, participatory processes, urban design, urban redevelopment, transportation and infrastructure.
-Because many planners learn from international policy ideas, the case studies are also of interest to planners in other countries.